Isorhamnetin

 isorhamnetin-3-O-glucoside, in some cultivars they comprise 75% of the polyphenol content, the total of which can exceed 10 mg/100 gram almond.
 Others sources include the spice, herbal medicinal and psychoactive Mexican tarragon (Tagetes lucida), which is described as accumulating isorhamnetin and its 7-O-glucoside derivate.
 Nopal (Opuntia ficus-indica (L.)) is also a good source of isorhamnetin, which can be extracted by supercritical fluid extraction assisted by enzymes.

-Metabolism
+Biosynthesis and metabolism

-The enzyme quercetin 3-O-methyltransferase uses S-adenosyl methionine and quercetin to produce S-adenosylhomocysteine and isorhamnetin.
+The enzyme luteolin O-methyltransferase uses S-adenosyl methionine to methylate the flavanol, quercetin, giving isorhamnetin.

-The enzyme 3-methylquercetin 7-O-methyltransferase uses S-adenosyl methionine and 5,7,3',4'-tetrahydroxy-3-methoxyflavone (isorhamnetin) to produce S-adenosylhomocysteine and 5,3',4'-trihydroxy-3,7-dimethoxyflavone (rhamnazin).
+The enzyme 3-methylquercetin 7-O-methyltransferase further methylates isorhamnetin to produce rhamnazin.

+Isorhamnetin is an inhibitor of CYP1B1.